Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 least ~three, because a different set of problems will also appear for MacOS and Windows.
-To have any chance at success, conda-forge uses the platform defaults (compiler, stdlib, ABI, etc.) wherever possible.
+To have any chance at success, conda-forge uses the platform defaults (compiler, standard library, ABI, etc.) wherever possible.

 Conda-forge is almost 100% volunteer-run, and dependent on public CI resources like those provided by Azure Pipelines, as well as Anaconda footing the bill